-The PCS legal and personal case unit receives a number of enquiries about the Civil Service Compensation scheme (CSCS) which was formerly covered by Section 11 of the PCSPS.
+The PCS Support Centre receives a number of enquiries about the Civil Service Injury Benefit Scheme (CSIBS), which was formerly covered by Section 11 of the PCSPS.

-The CSCS scheme provides benefits to members who suffer reduced earning capacity as a result of injury at work suffered in the course of official duty.
+The CSIBS scheme provides benefits to members who suffer reduced earning capacity as a result of injury at work suffered in the course of official duty.

 It is a 'no fault' scheme and entitlement to benefits does not mean that a member necessarily has a personal injury compensation claim that is likely to succeed.

 It should also be noted that if a member does successfully pursue a claim for compensation against the employer and is in receipt of these injury benefits, they have to be repaid upon settlement of the personal injury claim.